Skip to content

 • Provides gentle nutrients

-• Easier than other fruits
+• Easier on your gut than most other fruits

 Note: Many people prefer to avoid all fruit during acute flares.
 Listen to your body.